 - A new investment advisor can and will meet all reporting and communications criteria deemed necessary by the Investment Committee;

-- A new investment advisor will apply investment fees in relationship to those already being charged to the Community Foundation by existing investment advisors;
+- A new investment advisor will apply investment fees in relation to those already being charged to the Community Foundation by existing investment advisors;

 - The Community Foundation’s internal accounting and financial systems can support such expansion;